Applehand/eleventy-site/eleventy/src/writings/setting-up-a-home-neuroagentic-network.md

 Agents do not all get the same capabilities.
 A **tool** here is anything an agent may use, and tools come in three kinds: **rules** (always-on or scope-based guidance), **skills** (playbooks pulled on demand), and **commands** (deterministic scripts and handoffs).
 Which kind fits depends on when it should load and how much judgment it needs.

+Context works the same way.
+Each markdown layer declares when it should load: core identity always, dispatch guidance only for agents that hand off work, personality only when the current mode allows it, file-type rules when the task matches.
+A context manifest resolves that ordered list at sync time and assembles one prompt per agent.
+Skills stay out until invoked.
+Real work gets a lean default; richer layers load only when the situation calls for them.

 A few commands are powerful enough that they should not sit in every agent's hands: reaching out to the open web, writing to version control, reading the cold memory archive, observing the full cluster state, or actuating anything physical.
 Each of those is gated to a single owner.
 Another agent that needs one routes a request to that owner, or borrows a narrow, time-limited grant that still passes the same safety checks on the gateway.
 Powerful actions always trace back to someone responsible for them.

 <details>